 From the time a crash occurs, our office works to secure the evidence necessary to provide you with the best financial recovery that the law allows.
 We appreciate the impact an auto accident has on your physical, emotional and financial health.
-When you retain our law office, you can be assured that your case is getting handled by a competent car accident attorney who has your interests first and foremost.
+When you retain our law office, you can be assured that your case is getting handled by a Chicago car accident lawyer who has your interests first and foremost.

 Over the past decade, Rosenfeld Injury Lawyers LLC has recovered over $250 million on behalf of clients, including people injured in car accidents.